dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Synchronous React Prop from Pulses.md

 ### A Tree of Maps
 Alternatively if we held a Map for each root pulse that mapped its channelIds to other maps then this would more closely model how a Pulse holds symlinks and children.
 Symlinks would be resolved by path and then pointed to if valid, but if the pointer was out of date we would just make a new map of the historical Pulse.

+Since the goal of the Crisp is a synchronous version of the app complex that exactly mirrors the Pulse structure, modelling as a tree of maps is closer.
+It has better garbage collection properties as the previous tree can be discarded fully with no need to check anything.

 Has some speed advantages over a large map, but fails because as the Syncer expands, shared pointers would need updating too, or else they will be stuck on an uninflated version.
 Stale pointers would need special treatment too, so MapMap is simpler.